Delivery Route Planners Can Work Wonders for Your Fleet

-Well, the app plans the routes, but did the driver use those routes?
+The app plans the routes, but did the driver use those routes?
 How much time did he spend between the pick-up and drop-off locations?

 3. Is my customer satisfied with the delivery?

-Q&A: Delivery Route Planners & Apps
+Q&A: Delivery Route Planner Apps

 How do I plan a delivery route?